anewdi/colors/README.md

 *Obviously this is not my colorscheme.
 All credit to [Sainhe](https://github.com/sainnhe/everforest).
-This is just a convenient way for nix users to acces the colorscheme.*
+This is just a convenient way for nix users to access the colorscheme.*

 A simple flake which allows you to easily use the everforest theme in you config.
 Chose type(light/dark) and variant(hard/medium/soft) with the the following options